top of page

 Contemporary Mixed Media by Lauren Pigford Abbott.
 Sold

-• Grace in Motion: One panel shows a white horse in mid-stride, its form standing out dramatically against a dark, textured background.
-Placed above a white brick fireplace, this artwork becomes an instant conversation starter.
-It injects energy into the room while maintaining the clean lines and uncluttered feel of the space.
-The contrast between the white horse and the dark background is a classic minimalist principle—using black and white to create visual impact.
+• Grace in Motion: The image above highlights a white horse in mid-stride, its form standing out dramatically against a dark, textured background.
+Placed above a white wall, this artwork becomes an instant conversation starter.
+It injects energy into the room while maintaining clean lines and uncluttered feel of the space.
+The contrast between the white horse and the dark background is a classic minimalist principle; using black and white to create visual impact.

 • An Intimate Portrait: A close-up, monochromatic portrait of a horse's eye offers a different kind of intensity.
 This intimate view creates a powerful emotional connection.
-It shows how even a small, focused piece of art can have a significant presence, drawing the viewer in and adding a layer of depth and soul to the design.
+It shows how even a small, focused piece of art can have a significant presence, drawing the viewer in and adding a layer of depth and soul to the art and room.

 The recurring horse motif ties the design together, representing both freedom and elegance.
 Whether in a full-motion scene or a quiet portrait, these pieces add a level of sophistication and passion to the otherwise understated interiors.